DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/DXC-INSIGHTS/Review_and_set_up_monitored_data.md

 ### 5. Metrics
-You can monitor performance and health metrics of SQL Database Read more on what it can do here. https://learn.microsoft.com/en-us/azure/azure-monitor/app/app-insights-overview?tabs=net
+You can monitor performance and health metrics of SQL Database Read more about [Application Insights](https://learn.microsoft.com/en-us/azure/azure-monitor/app/app-insights-overview?tabs=net) and what it can do

 ![Metrics.png](/DXC-INSIGHTS/IMAGES/Metrics.png)